 This is where content marketing comes in.
 By developing superior content marketing strategies, you’ll be able to provide helpful information to your audience and drive traffic to your website—boosting your revenue in the process.

-1. Write high-quality blog posts
+2. Write high-quality blog posts

-Blogging is the cornerstone of content marketing.
+Blogging is the cornerstone of healthcare content marketing.
 No content strategy would be complete without a blog, and your facility is no exception.
 In order to reach your intended audience, you should have a blog page on your website.

 All healthcare providers do that, so it’s nothing new.
 If you want to stay ahead of the competition, you need to offer your audience something else.

 Instead of generating new content just so you can promote your brand of healthcare, use your blog page as an opportunity to both educate and help your audience.